dtao/PhilosopherDeveloper/source/posts/am-i-an-engineer.markdown

 Personally, I have worked at various points along this spectrum.
 My first developer job was at a trading company in Philadelphia, which would have fallen pretty close to the extreme left end.
 At [ThoughtWorks](http://www.thoughtworks.com) I would say the culture was somewhere in the middle, with plenty of developers leaning in both directions (I definitely worked with self-professed "engineers" at ThoughtWorks, as well as individuals who vehemently rejected the label).

 More recently I've worked in environments that fall much closer to the right side of the spectrum.
-The culture at [Cardpool](http://www.cardpool.com)--founded by two former Microsoft employees and with its first two hires from Google--was, not surprisingly, firmly in the software-as-engineering camp.
+The culture at [Cardpool](http://www.cardpool.com)--founded by two former Microsoft employees and with its first two hires from Google---was, not surprisingly, firmly in the software-as-engineering camp.
 I would expect no different from most large software companies (or developers with large company roots).
 And a couple of weeks ago I started at Google myself, which I'm guessing will be about as far to the right as I'll ever get in my career.

 (By the way, it's probably not a coincidence that I chose to assign the left and right sides of the spectrum to the viewpoints that I did; read [Steve Yegge's argument](https://plus.google.com/110981030061712822816/posts/KaSKeg4vQtz) that software developers fall into "liberal" and "conservative" groups to get an interesting view on a related subject.
 And while you're at it, also read Richard Gabriel's [The Rise of *Worse is Better*](http://www.dreamsongs.com/RiseOfWorseIsBetter.html) for a much older but very similar perspective on two approaches to software, which he deems the *MIT approach* versus the *New Jersey approach*.)